lefamoffat/agentic-trading/docs/implementation_plan.md

         -   Buy/Sell markers at the points where the agent traded.
         -   An equity curve showing the agent's performance over time.
     -   Display key metrics (Total Profit, Sharpe Ratio, Max Drawdown) in the UI.

+### Key Achievements:

+-   **Streamlit UI** (`scripts/analysis/run_simulation.py`) delivers a browser-based workflow to pick any registered MLflow model, select a date range, and run a simulation with one click.
+-   **Reusable Simulation Backend** (`src/simulation/`) provides a test-covered `Backtester` class and Plotly visualisation helpers that can be re-used by notebooks or scheduled reports.
+-   **Full Test Coverage & Lint** – New unit tests (`src/simulation/tests/`) keep fast suite at 100 % pass rate; Ruff & mypy clean.
+-   **Continuous Integration Ready** – Streamlit and Plotly added to dependency list; no regressions in CI gates.

 ---